IACR/conference-template/installation.md

 At this point you will have a working site.
 The steps below this are optional.

+___

+# Optional
 ### Editing the left navigation menu links and titles
 Open /fragments/nav.html.
-Don't forget to change the routes if you change the names of any HTML files.
+If you want to add a new page to the site, you need to create the file for it and add a link to it in this nav.html file.
+If you want to remove a file, then you need to remove it from this navigation (for example, if you don’t have a rump session).
+Also delete the corresponding file if you wish.

 ___

-# Optional
 ### Editing the header image
 Save the desired image in the /images directory.